renatavillar/imports_export/README.md

 - For each of the products in the dataset, to find the 5 most important states in terms of exports;
 - To build a model in order to predict the total annual exports of brazilian soybeans, soybean_meal and corn, in tons, for the next 11 years (2020-2030).

 I am working on the model, to get a good fit (it is far away of being well fitted).
 By now, I think XGBoost is the best option, but any suggestion to get a good fit is welcome.
+The correlation of the response variable with each of the features is extremely bad, as we can see in notebook case2.ipynb.
+We need to colect more features, outside the given dataset.
+We need features that explain the target variable (tons).